rstotler/hack-and-slash-game/README.md

 # Hack And Slash Game

 - 60 FPS
-- Sine/cosine used to calculate slope to slice images
+- Sine, cosine, & slope intercept formula used to slice images/enemies
-- Supports many instances of enemies at once
+- Supports many simultanious instances of enemies on screen

 ## Gameplay